 - a.
 Promote cycling and walking, in particular by giving priority to the needs of pedestrians and cyclists, whilst reducing the need to travel by private motorised vehicle and increasing access to public transport; - b.
 Create places and streets that are user friendly and safe for cyclists and pedestrians; - c.
 Support sustainable transport choices; - d.
 Ensure as far as possible that new development can be served by existing public transport services, and where necessary, that new accessible public transport routes and/ or improvements to the existing services and facilities can be secured; - e.
 Ensure that the cumulative impact on traffic flows on the highway network will not be severe or that appropriate mitigation measures can be secured and are undertaken; - f.
 Incorporate an appropriate level of parking as required by the relevant development plan policies; and - g.
-Encourage the provision of electric charging points as part of new residential, employment, leisure and retail developments.
+Enable the provision of electric charging points as part of new residential, employment, leisure and retail developments.
+Proposals for standalone electric vehicle charging points will also be supported.